-Not all lodges allow children, however, and some have age restrictions of eight or 12.
-Families in general, and especially those with very young children, can find excellent value and flexibility in Zambia’s growing selection of exclusive-use safari houses.
+Not all lodges allow children, and some have age restrictions of eight or 12.
+Families, especially those with very young children, can find excellent value and flexibility in Zambia’s growing selection of exclusive-use safari houses.

-These can be found throughout the country, but especially in the prime wildlife regions around the Lower Zambezi and South Luangwa National Parks.
-The upper Zambezi Valley – Livingstone, Victoria Falls and surrounds – is also well-suited for a family holiday.
-Several tour operators, lodges and hotels have facilities and itineraries that cater to all ages.
+These can be found throughout the country, especially in the prime wildlife regions around the Lower Zambezi and South Luangwa National Parks.
+The upper Zambezi Valley – Livingstone, Victoria Falls, and surrounds – is also well-suited for a family holiday.
+Several tour operators, lodges, and hotels have facilities and itineraries that cater to all ages.

-The Lower Zambezi and Luangwa Valley offer the widest range of family-friendly accommodation, with everything from low-key camps and private houses to very high-end luxury lodges.
+The Lower Zambezi and Luangwa Valley offer the broadest range of family-friendly safari accommodations, from low-key camps and private houses to high-end luxury lodges.

-Walking through the bush with some of the world’s best safari guides can be the perfect recreation for inquiring young minds, although it should be noted that national parks do not allow children under 12 to join a walking (or canoeing) safari.
-Various camps also impose their own, higher, age limits so it’s important check with your hotel, lodge or tented camp operator before you book.
+Walking through the bush with some of the world’s best safari guides can be the perfect recreation for inquiring young minds.
+However, it should be noted that national parks do not allow children under 12 to join a walking (or canoeing) safari.
+Various camps also impose higher age limits, so you must check with your hotel, lodge, or tented camp operator before you book.

-Make sure that your family’s immunisations are up to date, especially those for measles, mumps and rubella (MMR), tetanus, polio, diphtheria, hepatitis A and typhoid.
-Immunisation against rabies, hepatitis B, and TB are also recommended.
+- Ensure that your family’s immunizations are up to date, especially those for measles, mumps, rubella (MMR), tetanus, polio, diphtheria, hepatitis A and typhoid.
+Immunization against rabies, hepatitis B, and TB are also recommended.

-Note that some lodges that do allow families also insist that those travelling with children (under eight mostly) should reserve a private vehicle and/or guide for game drives.
+- Note that some lodges that allow families also insist that those traveling with children (under eight mostly) should reserve a private vehicle and/or guide for game drives.

 - Make sure you’re clear on all aspects of your accommodation’s family policy before you make a booking.